 “There really is no ‘best practice’ when it comes to how frequent you should be changing your password,” says Emil Isanov, CEO, ETech 7.
 “For us at ETech 7, the more sensitive information you have the more frequent you should change it.
-Even our senior IT technicians would advise you to at least change it once a week if it involves sensitive financial information from you or your clients.”
+Even our senior IT technicians would advise you to at least change it once a month if it involves sensitive financial information.”

 By searching “how frequent should you change your password” you would read up on a lot of different websites telling you to change your password every 30, 60, or 90 days.
 And some articles would even scare you that if you haven’t changed your password for more than 90 days, you are more likely to get hacked.
-In our opinion?
-It really depends on what you and your company need.
+However, it really depends on what you and your company need.

-We have handled a number of cases wherein we have advised companies to change their passwords weekly, monthly, quarterly and - surprisingly - cases like these don’t really happen that often.
-Here at ETech 7, while we really do care about strengthening your passwords, we put less emphasis on the frequency as to which you should change them.
+Here at ETech 7, while we're all about strengthening your passwords, we put less emphasis on the frequency as to which you should change them.
 Why?
-Because we would rather put layers and layers and layers of security measures in place to better protect you.
+Because we would rather you put layers and layers and layers of security measures in place to better protect you.